tomasbasham/ember-cli-link-tags/README.md

 });
 ```

 This will add the `canonical` and `next` link tags to the head of the document.
 The key/value pairs here are all static and defined before runtime.
+Of course
-Of course the key/value paris can be whatever you want and application specific.
+the key/value pairs can be whatever you want and application specific.

 ## Development